osixia/container-baseimage/README.md

 This service is part of the multiple-process-stack

 #### cfssl
 CFSSL is CloudFlare's PKI/TLS swiss army knife.
-It is both a command line tool for signing, verifying, and bundling TLS certificates.
+It's a command line tool for signing, verifying, and bundling TLS certificates.

 Comes with cfssl-helper tool that make it docker friendly by taking command line parameters from environment variables.

-### Tests
+## Tests

 We use **Bats** (Bash Automated Testing System) to test this image: